justinlin099/De-Bloater-DB-Website/_posts/2015-02-28-test-markdown.md

 ---
 layout: post
-title: Test markdown
+title: Laptop 13 (AMD Ryzen 7040Series)
-subtitle: Each post also has a subtitle
+subtitle: Framework
-categories: markdown
+categories: Framework
-tags: [test]
+tags: [justin.lin099@gmail.com, 由 Justin Lin 提供]
 ---

 You can write regular [markdown](https://markdowntutorial.com/) here and Jekyll will automatically convert it to a nice webpage.
 I strongly encourage you to [take 5 minutes to learn how to write in markdown](http://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc.